-Dedicated to Baba Balak Nath also referred to as Sidh Baba Balak Nath, this temple is sited 45 km from Hamirpur near the border of Bilaspur and Hamirpur districts.
+Dedicated to Baba Balak Nath also referred to as Sidh Baba Balak Nath, this temple is sited at a distance of about 45 km from Hamirpur near the border of Bilaspur and Hamirpur districts.

-Baba Balak Nath is worshipped majorly in Northern parts of India with great devotion.
-The shrine built for him is known as Deotsidh.
+Baba Balak Nath is worshipped majorly in Northern parts of India with great devotion and the shrine built for him is known as Deotsidh.
 It is located in Chakmoh village on the hilltop in a natural cave made in the hills.
-A great number of devotees are attracted due to the mystical charm of this place.
+A great number of devotees are attracted to this region, perhaps this is due to the oozing mystical charm which this place exudes.

-Awah Devi Temple.
-This temple is 250 years old and is perched upon one of the highest hills of Hamirpur.
+2. Awah Devi Temple.
+This temple is believed to be almost 250 years old and is perched upon one of the highest hills of Hamirpur.
 One can see this temple visited by a lot of devotees on an annual basis.
-For any spiritual seeker, this temple is a must-visit.
+For any spiritual seeker, this temple is a definite must-visit.

 By Air.
 If you are planning to go by air, you have to land at Gaggal Airport and then you have to take local transport such as bus or taxi.